 THE END OF THE ROAD?

 Reports are coming in from a few directions that Chris King Precision Components has terminated Cielo bicycles.
-We'll work to confirm more details and share as they come available, but in the mean time lets think about what the rebirth of Cielo brought us.
+I'm sad to see them go having owned a number of their bikes, but to celebrate them, lets think about what the rebirth of Cielo brought us.

-As a previous owner of multiple Cielo frames, I have to say that the thought of them going away has me pretty bummed.
+As a previous owner of multiple road, CX, and even mountain Cielo frames, I have to say that the thought of them going away has me pretty bummed.
 Were they the best bikes I had ever owned?
 No. But they were nice, with great materials, nice touches, with a fun ride.

-My first Cielo was an SE model, stainless steel, which wasn't made for long.
+My first Cielo was an SE model, stainless steel, which wasn't in production for long.
 One of the earliest road bikes from Cielo with vertical dropouts rather than the semi-horizontal they were using on the Road models at the time.

 After that I did ride a Cross Racer for a while.
 That bike rode great and offered a good value as well.
 Unfortunately with exceptionally short head tubes it led to a big stack of spacers.
 The paint proved to be durable and looked great, the tubeset was nice.
 All in, a great ride from a MUSA bike available quickly.